zebrium/ze-kubernetes-collector/README.md

 After a few minutes, logs should be viewable on Zebrium web UI.

 ## Configuration
-You can add labels to your application to provide application information so Zebrium UI can display them.
-By default Zebrium log collector uses the following three labels to get software and test information from pods:
+You can add labels to your application so the Zebrium UI can display this information.
+By default, Zebrium's kubernetes log collector uses the following three labels to get software and test information from pods:
 1. `zebrium.com/branch`: branch of application software
 2. `zebrium.com/build`: build of application software
+3. `zebrium.com/node`: kubernetes node id

 ## Environment variables
 <table>